 Health Insurance In Australia

-Whilst you should be able to get yourself a Medicare card in Australia, a lot of people take out health insurance unless your work includes it in your salary.
+You should be able to get yourself a Medicare card in Australia, but a lot of people take out health insurance unless your work includes it in your salary for tax purposes.

 You’ll need to find a Bulk Bill Doctor which basically means a free doctor with your Medicare card.
 If you want to see a private doctor, they usually charge around $80 but you’ll get like nearly half of it back on your credit card when you present your Medicare card.
 It’s kinda weird and I’ve never understood why they charge the full amount and then reimburse the rest.